ScootPad Glossary of Terms

 Custom Assessment: Assessments built using pre-authored assessment questions or questions authored by users – these can be any length, cover any number of standards, and be kept private or be shared within a school or district

-Custom Lesson: Instructional videos added/created/uploaded to the platform by the user which can be shared within their school/district and assigned to students as needed
+Custom Lesson: Instructional videos added/created/uploaded to the platform by the user, which can be shared within their school/district and assigned to students as needed

 Data: Any information that educators, schools, districts, and state agencies collect on individual students, including data such as personal information, enrollment, academic information, and various other forms of data collected and used by educators and educational institutions